GeorgeElsham/AppleFeedback/FB13769795/README.md

-# Xcode previews device orientation is reported as unknown
+# Xcode canvas device orientation is reported as unknown

 ## Basic Information
 ### Please provide a descriptive title for your feedback:
-Xcode previews device orientation is reported as unknown
+Xcode canvas device orientation is reported as unknown

 ### Which area are you seeing an issue with?
 Simulator